 Best Tropical Smoothie

 Tropical Smoothie is creamy, naturally sweet, refreshing, and full of vitamins!
 The perfect breakfast on the go, healthy treat, or post-workout snack.
-I feel like homemade smoothies instantly make me feel more energized and refreshed.
+I noticed that homemade smoothies instantly make me feel more energized and refreshed.
 They are also very nutritious and are great for children.
-If you have a kid who does not like to eat their fruits and veggies this will be the perfect way to sneak some in and help them get all of their nutrients.
+If you have a kid who does not like to eat their fruits and veggies, this will be the perfect way to sneak some in and help them get all the nutrients they need.

-When I moved to New York, I had Jamba Juice for the first time, and I was blown away by their options, and their prices too.
-That’s when I started to make my smoothies at home, because one, they are way cheaper, and two I can make them healthier and tastier.
+Over the years, I was so happy to have access to tropical fruits that I came to appreciate them even more.
+When I moved to New York, I had Jamba Juice for the first time and was blown away by their options and prices, too.
+That’s when I started making my smoothies at home because, one, they are way cheaper, and two, I can make them healthier and tastier.

-This tropical smoothie is a family favorite.
-Me and my husband love it as a quick breakfast on the go or after a workout.
+• Can be a snack or a treat: This tropical smoothie is a family favorite.
+My husband and I love it as a quick breakfast on the go or after a workout.
 The kids are obsessed with it too, and it’s their favorite after-school snack.

 Tropical fruits

-• Banana – I know people have a love-have relationship with bananas in smoothies, but in this recipe, I think it’s perfect.
+• Banana – I know people have a love-hate relationship with bananas in smoothies, but in this recipe, I think it’s perfect.
 However, if you are a banana hater, just skip it.

-• Mango – fresh mango is delicious, but not available everywhere and is also way more expensive than frozen.
-I recommend using sweet frozen mango chunks, especially since the frozen fruit will taste more refreshing.
+• Mango – Fresh mango is delicious, but not available everywhere, and is also way more expensive than frozen.
+I recommend using sweet frozen mango chunks, especially since they will taste more refreshing.
 Another option is to use canned mango, just make sure not the one in syrup.
-The benefit of using canned mango is the color, it will be more of an intense orange.
+The benefit of using canned mango is the color; it will be a more intense orange.

 • Pineapple – I love fresh pineapple, but slicing it, especially when I am in a hurry, is not an option.
 That’s why I recommend using frozen pineapple chunks.
 Another option is to use canned pineapple.